aref00/tayeh/README.md

     npm install tayeh-client
     # or
     yarn add tayeh-client
-and require it in your Node project:
+and require it in your project:

     const TayehClient = require('tayeh-client');
     // or